-o CNTR submitted a proposal and was accepted for a full submission, and the proposal from last year was resubmitted and has been funded.
+- The Coalition for National Trauma Research (CNTR) submitted a proposal and was accepted for a full submission.
+The proposal from 2021 was resubmitted and has been funded.

-- o The AAST Virtual Grand Rounds sponsored by the Prevention Committee was given by Eileen Bulger and Ronald Stewart on The Role and Importance of Regional Medical Operations Centers in the COVID-19 Pandemic.
+- The AAST Virtual Grand Rounds sponsored by the Prevention Committee was given by Drs.
+Eileen Bulger and Ronald Stewart on The Role and Importance of Regional Medical Operations Centers in the COVID-19 Pandemic.

-- o The Firearm Injury Prevention Research Scholar in partnership with the ACS COT and other CNTR organizations selected Dr. Elle Thomas, who is finishing up her second year of phenomenal joint projects.
+- The Firearm Injury Prevention Research Scholar in partnership with the ACS-COT and other CNTR organizations previously selected Dr. Elle Thomas, who is finishing up her second year of phenomenal joint projects.
+We welcome Dr. Shelbie Kirkendoll as the incoming fellow.